Trak-Hero/Harmonize-frontend/README.md

 ## Deployment

-TODO: how to deploy the project

 - **Frontend**: Deployed via [Render](https://render.com), auto-deployed on push to `main` branch.
 - **Backend**: Also hosted on Render with environment variables set securely.
 - **Database**: MongoDB Atlas for managed NoSQL persistence.

 ## Authors

-TODO: list of authors

 - Trak (Purin) Prateepmanowong
 - Shisui Torii